Letter on Health Risks of Wi-Fi in School for Principal and School Administrators

 Some examples of the scientific research include:

 - The US National Toxicology Program $25 million animal study on long-term exposure to radiofrequency EMF radiation found DNA Damage, heart damage, increased brain tumors and increased heart tumors deemed “clear evidence of cancer.”
 Importantly, this study was launched almost two decades ago by the FDA because the US government had not performed research on the long-term effects of RFR exposure and the FDA wanted data on long-term safety.
-The EPA was defunded from developing proper safety standards in 1996, and since then there has been no systematic review of the science by any US agency.
+The EPA was defunded from developing federal safety standards in 1996, and since then there has been no systematic review of the science by any US agency.
+(Final Report on Rat NIEHS Studies)

 - Researchers with the renowned Ramazzini Institute in Italy published findings that lab animals exposed to environmental levels of RFR developed the same types of cancers as the US National Toxicology Program found in their large-scale lifetime animal study.